YinHK-gameDev/unity-learn/art & graphics/textures/Mipmap/README.md

 > By default, this enables Mipmap Streaming for all Cameras in your project.

 ### Making textures work with the Mipmap Streaming system
 You can set up Mipmap Streaming on individual textures.
 Select a texture asset, navigate to the Inspector window and view the Texture Import settings.

 Open the Advanced settings, and **enable the Streaming Mip Maps checkbox**.

+Unity loads mips at the highest resolution possible while observing the memory budget.
+You can configure the priority of a texture with the **Mip Map Priority** setting in the Texture Import Settings.

+Unity uses this setting to determine:

+-   Which textures to prioritize when assigning resources.
+-   As a mip bias value when choosing a mip level that fits in the memory budget.
+For example, with a priority of 2, the mipmap streaming system tries to use a mipmap two mip levels higher than Textures with a priority of 0.

+Positive numbers give higher priority.
+Valid values range from –128 to 127.

 ### ref
 https://docs.unity3d.com/Manual/texture-mipmaps-introduction.html